 Art in the Park, Movies in the Park, Concerts in the Park, a Walk in the Park (no, really!), Arlington Heights is really good at providing its residents with outdoor fun.
-The Summer Concert series takes place in Harmony Park is a big favorite, with residents saving their seats in the grass as early in the day as possible for an evening concert.
+The Summer Concert series that takes place in Harmony Park is a big favorite, with residents scattering lawnchairs and blankets across the grass as early in the day as possible for an evening concert.
 The concert usually has inevitable spillage onto the street, leaving part of Vail Ave blocked off for what feels like a twice-weekly block party.

 If concerts don’t tickle your fancy, a family-friendly movie might.
 Of course where else but in Arlington Heights would a movie in the park be complete without a picnic dinner beforehand and bounce house and lawn games for the whole family?

 The culture doesn’t stop there, Arlington Heights’ yearly art walk showcases the finest local artistry, music, ice cream, food, and fun.